 CHILD INJURED IN PARENT’S CAR CAN USE OTHER PARENT’S AUTO INSURANCE

-If an under age child is injured in a car accident, he or she can get some insurance benefits through their parents auto insurance policy.
+If an under-age child is injured in a car accident, he or she can get compensation through their parents’ auto insurance policy.
 But what if the child’s parents don’t live together and have joint custody?
-If a child lives with both parents at separate homes, Minnesota law says the child can get car insurance benefits from either parents’ policy.
-For example, if a child is injured while a passenger in a friend’s car, No Fault Benefits (initial medical bills) can be paid by either parents’ auto insurance policy.
+This is a very common situation in Minnesota.
+Our lawyer have represented many children where the parents are divorced or were never married.
+Fortunately, the answer is favorable for the child.
+If a child’s parents live in separate homes, Minnesota law says the child can get car insurance benefits from either parents’ policy.
+The only requirement is that the child must “live” at both homes.